Low rates push Travelers to raise premiums further

-Travelers, which also announced a $5 billion share buyback plan on Tuesday, has taken the lead in raising prices and has so far insulated itself from a fall in the number of policies.
+Travelers, which also announced a $5 billion share buyback plan on Tuesday, took the lead in raising prices as the industry struggled with low interest rates that squeezed interest incomes.

 "We intend to stay the course on this strategy as our expectations of more volatile weather patterns and continued low interest rates have not changed," Chief Executive Jay Fishman said in a statement.